-Students are expected to write a thesis in four years but may be provided an additional year to complete their work if deemed necessary.
-Most of our Ph.D.s are successfully launched into academic positions at premier mathematical institutions; and, one or two go into industry.
+Students are expected to write a dissertation in four years but may be provided an additional year to complete their work if deemed necessary.
+Each year most of our Ph.D.s are successfully launched into academic positions at premier mathematical institutions; and, one or two go into industry.

 The department offers a broad variety of research related courses as well as introductory (or “bridge”) courses in several areas, which help first-year students strengthen their mathematical background.
 Students also acquire standard beginning graduate material primarily through independent study, and consultations with the faculty and fellow students.

 Students must satisfy the language requirement by demonstrating to a member of the mathematics faculty a reasonable ability to read ordinary mathematical texts in one of the following three languages: French, German or Russian.
 The language test must be passed before the end of the first year, and before standing for the general examination.

 The department offers numerous seminars on diverse topics in mathematics.
 Some seminars consist of systematic lectures in a specialized topic; others present reports by students or faculty on recent developments within broader areas.
 There are regular seminars on topics in algebra, algebraic geometry, analysis, combinatorial group theory, dynamical systems, fluid mechanics, logic, mathematical physics, number theory, topology and other applied and computational mathematics.
 Students may also attend, without fees or formalities, seminars in the School of Mathematics at the IAS.